CodeSparta/codectl.github.io/docs/user-guide/user-guide.md

   - Minimum of 64 GB available storage

 The following is recommended for the host:
-  - [RHEL8] or [RH CoreOS] bare metal, cloud instance, or virtual machine
+  - [RHEL8] bare metal, cloud instance, or virtual machine
   - Valid host type examples: localhost, local vm, or cloud instance
-  - Host Hardware Equivalent: t2.2xlarge (8 vCPU, 32GB RAM)
+  - Host Hardware Equivalent: t2.2xlarge (8 vCPU, 32GB RAM, 64GB Disk)

 ### Red Hat Credentials
 A Quay pull secret is required for the registry, and can be found at the [Red Hat UPI OpenShift Web Console].